SneaKy178/Sun/README.md

-Bight shoutout to NFLD99,DevilsLynAvenged and Square.
+Big shoutout to NFLD99,DevilsLynAvenged and Square.
 They help me during my theme creation.